akurasy/Python-Flask-Reverse-IP/README.md

-Flast application that returns reverse IP and original IP with appropriate endup.
+# Flask application that returns reverse IP and original IP with appropriate endpoint.

 requirements
 python3 installation